 Freddie Mac is the Seller, Master Servicer, Master Document Custodian and Trustee in this transaction.
 Further, as Guarantor, we guarantee the timely distributions of interest and the ultimate distribution of principal on the Offered Certificates.
-These roles and our relationships with the Underlying Sellers, Underlying Servicers and document custodians may give rise to conflicts of interest as further described in this Offering Circular under "Risk Factors - The Interests of Freddie Mac, the Underwriters and Others May Conflict With and be Adverse to the Interests of the Certificateholders - Interests of Freddie Mac May Not Be Aligned With the Interests of the Certificateholders".
+These roles and our relationships with the Underlying Sellers, Underlying Servicers and document custodians may give rise to conflicts of interest as further described in this Offering Circular under "Risk Factors - The Interests of Freddie Mac, the Underwriters and Others May Conflict With and be Adverse to the Interests of the Certificateholders - Interests of Freddie Mac May Not Be Aligned With the Interests of the Certificateholders.".
+Furthermore, as set forth in the table below, one of the Underwriters is affiliated with the specified Underlying Seller and Underlying Servicer of Mortgage Loans and the aggregate Cut-Off Date Balance of the Mortgage Loans.